JayYardley/Xbox-Magic-Patches-by-Jay/README.md

 + >notes=This patch is awesome

 Any relevant information MUST be added after the "=" sign for each header.
 Headers can be blank but must not be removed.
+For the "version=" header on xbox titles, I like including both the Title ID in HEX format, and the converted Title ID in brackets.

-#### Below the headers are "Patch Records" and must initially be commented with a "#".
-The comment line separates these 2 records.
+#### Below the headers are "Patch Records" and must initially be commented with a "#" line.
+Notice there is no line break between patch records.

 + >#This patch record does nothing
 + >AABBCCDD
 + >AABBCCDD
-+ >#This next patch record definitely does something
++ >#This next patch record does something
 + >AABBCCCDD
 + >DDCCBBAA

-The first line of a patch record (exluding the comment line), dictates the HEX value to "find".
-The second line is the HEX value that goes in it's place, effectively replacing the original data.
+The second line of a patch record (the one after the comment line), dictates the HEX value to "find".
+The third line is the HEX value that goes in it's place, effectively replacing the original data.

 Patch records can theoretically go on forever, however my patcher can realistically only handle about 200.
 If your patch requires more than 100 records then it is probably a bad patch.
-Most clean patches require about 1 to 6 patch records.
+Most clean patches require about 1 to 10 patch records.
 If you were looking to create a .JMP file, download one from here and recycle the formatting I use.
+Alternatively you can generate a templated .JMP using a stock .XBE and a patched .XBE here: https://www.jayxbox.com/retail-game-modification/magic-xbe2far
 </details>